boiler-dev/boiler/README.md

 boiler init
 ```

-This is a shortcut for manually installing the following boilerplate projects:
+This is a shortcut for manually installing these boilerplate projects:

 - [package-json-boiler](https://github.com/boiler-dev/package-json-boiler)
 - [ts-boiler](https://github.com/boiler-dev/ts-boiler)